ethersphere/SWIPs/SWIPs/swip-reward-investors.md

 To allow the value of BZZ to appreciate in proportional to demand, the bonding curve needs to be shutdown.
 The bonding curve imposes a non-linear function between BZZ and the price of BZZ.
 If the bond curve is kept active, it will impose a distorting effect on price discovery.
 See [here](https://medium.com/ethereum-swarm/swarm-and-its-bzzaar-bonding-curve-ac2fa9889914) for background.

 To ensures that BZZ retains on-chain liquidity, the DAI in the bond curve and the fee on stamp payments will be deposited into to a Swarm Foundation owned Uniswap v2 DAI-BZZ pool.
 This concept has already been proven by [Maker's smart burn engine](https://makerburn.com/#/buyback).
+See [here](https://vote.makerdao.com/polling/QmQmxEZp#poll-detail) for more background.

 ## Backwards Compatibility
 <!--All SWIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The SWIP must explain how the author proposes to deal with these incompatibilities.
 SWIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->